Inline expansion: Effect on performance

-Conversely, in some cases a language specification may allow a program to make additional assumptions about arguments to procedures that it can no longer make after the procedure is inlined, preventing some optimizations.
-Smarter compilers (such as Glasgow Haskell Compiler) will track this, but naive inlining loses this information.
+Conversely, in some cases a language specification may allow a program to make added assumptions about arguments to procedures that it can no longer make after the procedure is inlined, preventing some optimizations.
+Smarter compilers (such as Glasgow Haskell Compiler (GHC)) will track this, but naive inlining loses this information.

 A further benefit of inlining for the memory system is: